Robert42/cairo_xcb_alpha_test/README.md

 > This tutorial's source code is forked from https://github.com/ryanflannery/cairo_xcb_alpha_test.
 > All rights of the original source code are reserved to the original author

-License for my (Robert Hidlebrandt) modifications and this tutorial:
+License for my (Robert Hildebrandt) modifications and this tutorial:
 ```
 Zero-Clause BSD
 =============